armadito/armadito-windows-deps/openssl/README.txt

 Prerequisites
 =============

-Windows with Visual Studio 2010, 2013 or 2015 installed
+- Visual Studio 2010, 2013 or 2015 installed
-Python 2.7 or 3.x installed in your PATH
+- Python 2.7 or 3.x installed in your PATH
+- Perl installed in your PATH
-7-zip installed
+- 7-zip installed

 Instructions
 ============

 You need to Python 2.7 or 3.5 installed and on your PATH.
+Same for Perl (ActivePerl has been tested).

 Download openssl sources tarball tar.gz file in C:\\<...>\\armadito-windows-dependencies\\openssl\\src.

-Note: It has been tested with 1.0.1p actually.
+Note: It has been tested with 1.0.1<N> actually.
 You are free to try other versions anyway.
 If you want to compile openssl versions 1.0.2X, you need to uncomment following line multiple times in rebuild_*.cmd file : "call ms\do_nasm.bat".

 Create a virtual drive as following for example :